-Gordon MansfieldVice President of Mobility and Access Architecture at AT&T
+Gordon MansfieldVP of Mobility and Access Architecture at AT&T

-Responsible for the roadmaps for AT&T's converged wireless and wireline access, as well as the overall roadmap for emerging technologies, Fixed Access Network Architecture, Radio Access Network Architecture, and the Devices that connect to the network.
+Gordon is Responsible for the roadmaps for AT&T's converged wireless and wireline access, as well as the overall roadmap for emerging technologies, Fixed Access Network Architecture, Radio Access Network Architecture, and the Devices that connect to the network.

 Gordon Mansfield is an accomplished, highly innovative thought leader currently responsible for AT&T’s converged access and device technology direction.
 Gordon’s team is responsible for the multiyear access and device technology roadmaps at AT&T. He currently is leading the technology decisions for our 5G deployments.
 Gordon has previously served as the Chairman of the International Small Cell Forum.
 In this role, he drove broad engagement within the international mobile operator community to build and define the global small cell ecosystem.
 Gordon has a demonstrated track record of proven leadership, broad technology savvy, proactive stakeholder engagement, and application of business/technical insight globally.

-He lives in Dallas and has two sons, Zachary and Matthew.
+He lives in Dallas with his wife Laura and has two sons, Zachary and Matthew.